Embracing the Boldness of 80s Living Room Decor

 You can bring this to life with a statement area rug featuring abstract shapes and contrasting colors—think black and white stripes meeting a splash of cobalt blue.
 Or, perhaps a side table with a unique, sculptural base in lacquered laminate.
 We’ve seen this work best when it’s one or two key pieces, not an entire room.

 Glass blocks were everywhere in the 80s, and for good reason.
-They offered privacy while still letting light flood in, creating a unique diffused glow.
-It sounds simple, but most people forget how versatile they actually are beyond just a bathroom wall.
+They offered privacy while still letting light flood in, creating a unique diffused glow. how versatile they actually are beyond just a bathroom wall.

 Consider a half-wall divider between your living and dining areas, or even a smaller section integrated into a bookshelf.
 The key is to use them sparingly, perhaps in a frosted finish, to add texture and a subtle nod to 80s decor living room trends without feeling dated.
 They’re fantastic for breaking up open-plan spaces without closing them off entirely.